Canal Area, San Rafael, California: Demographics and housing

 Most of San Rafael's low-income residents live in the Canal Area, along with many affluent residents.
 There is at least one concern (on Harbor Way) that rents slips for boats that people can live aboard legally.
 The more affluent residents live in the houses constructed in the 1960s right on the Canal and in two housing developments in the eastern part of the Canal's residential area: Baypoint Lagoons (constructed in the late 1990s) and Spinnaker Point (constructed earlier).
 Some real-estate agents refer to these two developments as being in "East San Rafael", to avoid the stigma of the name "Canal Area".
 This area provides a location for workers who hold low-income jobs that are essential to the functioning of the community to live close to their place of employment.
 Although the majority of residents in this area are low-income workers, most of the apartments in which they live are neither subsidized nor less expensive than comparable apartments elsewhere in San Rafael.

+Health Inequities

+About 46.8% of the residents in Canal are living below 200% of the federal income and poverty level.
+Because of this Canal residents spend more than 30% of their income on rent.
+In 2020 this overcrowding caused a health inequity that not many foresaw.
+The Canal area saw a 20% COVID-19 positivity rate, which was more than the county average.
+This made very clear that the residents of this area face many detrimental effects of societal issues.
+Nearly more than half of the COVID-19 cases in the county were concentrated in this area.
+During COVID-19 many of the residents of the Canal area were also essential workers which is what contributed to the high COVID cases within this area.
+These health inequities in Marin County are of importance because the residents of the area oftentimes don't have access to healthcare, and actually 36% of residents don't have health insurance.
+But in Canal this isn't the only health inequity that is present.
+Canal residents are estimated to live nine years less than residents of Ross, California which is only about a 15-minute drive from Canal.